Chobani: Chobani Incubator

 Hamdi Ulukaya launched the Chobani Food Incubator in 2016 to support entrepreneurs at food and beverage startup companies with a nonequity investment, resources, mentorship and programming.
 In 2018, the company announced the creation of the Chobani Incubator Food Tech Residency.
 Participants in the incubator program have included Banza, Misfit Juicery, Chloe's Fruit, Pique Tea Crystals, NOKA, MatchaBar, and Ithaca Cold-Craftede.

 In November 2019, the Chobani Incubator introduced its new Vets Cohort to help current and former armed service members who are also food entrepreneurs grow their business.
 The program was formed through a partnership with the Institute for Veterans and Military Families at Syracuse University.

 Legal issues and product recalls

-In 2013, Chobani was ordered to change their yogurt's labeling in England and Wales after a judge ruled that the wording "Greek yoghurt" (rather than Greek-style) misled consumers into thinking the yogurt was made in Greece (yogurt imported from Greece is sold in Britain, and is the only type sold as "Greek").
+In 2013, Chobani was ordered to change its yogurt's labeling in England and Wales after a judge ruled that the wording "Greek yoghurt" (rather than Greek-style) misled consumers into thinking the yogurt was made in Greece (yogurt imported from Greece is sold in Britain, and is the only type sold as "Greek").

 On September 3, 2013, Chobani pulled some of its Greek-style yogurt from supermarket shelves after hearing of "swelling or bloating" in cups.
 The company said it has investigated and found a type of mold commonly found in dairy that may be to blame.
 Chobani announced a voluntary recall on September 5 in cooperation with the FDA.
 On September 9, 2013, the FDA reported at least 89 people reported becoming sick after eating the yogurt.